jedillon/first-html/README.md

 #### Epicodus Week 2 GIT-HTML-CSS, 1/10/2018

-#### By Jeff Dillon
+#### By Jeff Dillon :8ball:

 ## Description

 An initial web-page to practice our HTML, CSS, and Markup Language.
-Pushing our code to github and cloning
+Pushing our code to github and cloning.

 ## Setup/Installation Requirements

-No actual software to run
+No actual software to run.
+Open the page in your local browser :computer:

 ## Known Bugs

-No Bugs
+No known :bug:

 ## Support and contact details

-email: jedillonjr@gmail.com
+:email: jedillonjr@gmail.com

 ## Technologies Used